delomeo/DutchHouseFinder/README.md

     - 'land'
     - 'mobile'

-├── radius (decimal): Radius in miles to find comparable properties based on individual addresses.
+├── radius (decimal): Radius in kilometers to find comparable properties based on individual addresses.
-│    Example: 5.5 (fetches properties within a 5.5-mile radius if location is set to a specific address; otherwise, ignored) │
+│    Example: 5.5 (fetches properties within a 5.5 km radius if location is set to a specific address; otherwise, ignored) │
 ├── past_days (integer): Number of past days to filter properties.
 Utilizes 'last_sold_date' for 'sold' listing types, and 'list_date' for others (for_rent, for_sale).
 │    Example: 30 (fetches properties listed/sold in the last 30 days)